-• Residential daytime saver peak period is 4pm-9pm, saver period is 10am-3pm, and off-peak is all other times, from Monday to Sunday.
-Time band from 3pm to 4pm is considered as off-peak

-- Community battery negative values are a tariff rebate.
+- Residential daytime saver peak period is 4pm-9pm, saver period is 10am-3pm, and off-peak is all other times, from Monday to Sunday.
+Time band from 3pm to 4pm is considered off-peak - Community battery negative values are a tariff rebate.
 The peak period is 4pm-9pm, saver period is 10am-3pm, and off-peak is all other times, from Monday to Sunday.
-Time band from 3pm to 4pm is considered as off-peak - Distributor-owned community battery rate is per kWh of contracted capacity - Generator tariff kW demand charge based on the highest 30-minute demand measured over the last 12 months for only 4-9pm or only 11am-4pm, every day of year, local time - 'Import' is electricity flows from the network to the customer, 'export' is electricity flows from the customer back to the network - all trial tariffs are in local time.
+Time band from 3pm to 4pm is considered off-peak - Distributor-owned community battery rate is per kWh of contracted capacity - HV storage is same as HVT except rolling demand is measure 4pm to 9pm workdays, local time, and there is no minimum demand - Generator tariff kW demand charge based on the highest 30-minute demand measured over the last 12 months for only 4-9pm or only 11am-4pm, every day of year, local time - 'Import' is electricity flows from the network to the customer, 'export' is electricity flows from the customer back to the network - All trial tariffs are in local time.